 The Facility Social & Labor Module (FSLM) CAF v1.4 scores a facility on its performance across nine sections:

 - Empowering People and Communities

-The Higg FSLM score is out of a possible 100 points.
-Each section in the Higg FSLM consists of 100 points and is weighted equally in the total score.
-As a result, each section score is worth an equal portion (11.11%) of the points assigned to the total Higg FSLM score.
+The score is out of a possible 100 points.
+Each section in the facility social and labor tool consists of 100 points and is weighted differently based on Step weightage in the total score.

-The Higg FSLM consists of 3 steps.
-Each section from the assessment is grouped into the 3 steps.
-Total Higg FSLM scores are calculated based on the step(s) completed and based on the weightage.
-This means the maximum total score a facility can earn is based on which step(s) the facility chooses to complete in the Higg FSLM.
-To earn the maximum 100 points in the Higg FSLM total score, a facility must complete all 3 steps.
+FSLM Total Scores are calculated based on the step(s) completed and based on the weightage.
+This means the maximum total score a facility can earn is based on the step(s) the facility chooses to complete in the FSLM.
+As a result, to earn the maximum 100 points in the FSLM total score, a facility must complete all three steps.

-NOTE: In Facility Profile, if you answer “No” to the question relating to “Operating license/registration is available and up to date” (FP-OC-1), you will receive a score of zero for the entire assessment.
+NOTE: In the Facility Profile section, if you answer “No” to the question relating to “Operating license/registration is available and up to date” (FP-OPE-1), you will receive a score of zero for the entire assessment.
 Facilities must have a valid operating license to receive a score.